 Before cancelling or withdrawing from a class, discuss your options with your academic advisor.

-Check the cancel/add deadlines for information about cancelling or withdrawing from a class, including refund information, when permission is required, and when a "W " (withdrawal) will appear on your transcript.
+Check the academic calendar for information about cancelling or withdrawing from a class, including refund information, when permission is required, and when a "W " (withdrawal) will appear on your transcript.

 Time frame for cancelling or withdrawing from a class

-See the cancel/add deadlines for half semester classes and summer term.
+See the academic calendar for half semester and summer term classes.

 You may use your one-time discretionary late withdrawal if you have not already done so.
 Once during your undergraduate enrollment, after the deadline for withdrawal, you may withdraw from a class without providing documentation of extenuating, nonacademic circumstances.
 The one-time late withdrawal can be used up to and including the last day of instruction for the class.
 You cannot withdraw after the last day of instruction or after completing the final examination or its equivalent.
 Use the Academic Policy Petition form to request to use your one-time discretionary late withdrawal.